United Arab Emirates

 Origin of the Tapes

-Since UAE only got AAA, KKK, RRR, PPP, QQQ, SSS from the Pertwees first three seasons on PAL video tape, and some had been dubbed into Arabic in early 1973, it would seem that the original PAL master tapes of the other Pertwee stories had already been wiped by then.
-WWW was also not supplied to UAE; again, the master tapes were not available at that time because they had been wiped in August 1974.
+Since UAE only got the available full colour serials from Pertwees first three seasons on PAL video tape, and if some had been dubbed into Arabic in early 1973, it would seem that the original PAL master tapes of the other Pertwee stories had already been wiped by then.
+Invasion of the Dinosaurs was also not supplied to UAE; again, the master tapes were not available at that time because they had been wiped in August 1974.

 41 stories, 172 episodes: